zechlau14/zechlau14.github.io/projects/heartbreaker.md

 * Gain one Mana Die
 * Gain one new Species feature, choosing from the next available features of your species.

+After Level 4, every time you increase your hoard by 1000gp, you may swap out one of your species feature for any other available to you.

 ### Mana Dice and Spellcasting

 Spells are spirits that are temporarily bonded to a caster's soul.
 Spells are then summoned forth by investing mana, which are represented by d6 Mana Dice (MD).
-The more MD invested, the more powerful the spell's manifestation.
+The more mana invested, the more powerful the spell's manifestation.

-Each PC has a number of Mana Dice (MD) equal to their level, and they can bond to a number of Spells equal to their level.
+Each PC has a number of MD equal to their level, and they can bond to a number of Spells equal to their level.
+Your MD refreshes every morning.

 When you want to cast a spell, select the spell, its target and how many MD you want to invest.
 Then roll the invested MD.
 Dice showing 1, 2 or 3 are returned to your mana pool, and can be used to cast spells later.
-Dice that show 4, 5 or 6 are expended until the next day.
+Dice that show 4, 5 or 6 are expended until the next morning.

 The effect of the spell depends on its description. \[dice\] refers to the number of rolled MD. \[sum\] refers to the sum of the rolled MD.
 Spells do not affect any target unless its \[sum\] is at least equal to the target's level.

+If doubles are rolled, the caster suffers a Mishap.
+If triples are rolled, the caster suffers a Doom, a creeping threat that will eventually destroy you.

+#### Mishaps and Dooms

+When a Mishap occurs, look up the spell's school of magic and roll on its Mishap table.
+A Mishap takes effect immediately.

+When a Doom occurs, look up the spell's school of magic and suffer the lowest level Doom on the list that you have yet to suffer.
+The highest level Doom usually spells your end; this may be avoided by undertaking a unique Doom Quest.

-If doubles or triples are rolled, bad things happen to the caster.
-(For simplicity, doubles cause 1d6 damage and triples cause 3d6 damage.)
+Alternate rule for simplicity: mishaps cause 1d6 damage and dooms cause 3d6 damage.

+#### Scrolls and Spellbooks
+Spells that are not bonded to a caster must be stored on magical paper, either in the form of a scroll or spellbook, or the spirit of the spell will be free to return to the spirit realm.
+It takes an hour to bond a spirit to either a caster or to magical paper.

+A scroll contains a single spell.
+Three scrolls can be bundled into one inventory slot.
+Scrolls are vulnerable to damage -- whenever you take fire or acid damage, each scroll has a 50% chance of being destroyed.

+A spellbook occupies a single inventory slot and holds 10 spells.
+Spellbooks are protected by waterproof bags and metal covers.

+If you discover a new spell on paper, you require the Read Magic Skill to identify the spell contained within.
+However, you may still cast from an unidentified scroll with a successful Save Roll.
+If you fail the Roll, you suffer a Mishap instead.

+If you cast a Spell from magical paper, the paper is destroyed.
+However, this destruction invests one free MD into the Spell.
+This free MD can contribute to Mishaps, and is always spent -- it cannot be absorbed into the caster's Mana pool.

+When a wizard dies, their bonded spells remains in their brain.
+Wizarding laboratories can perform rituals to extract these spells.
+A wizard's brain occupies a single inventory slot, and like a scroll is vulnerable to fire and acid.

 ### Species
 Each Species has 4 features.
 The features are gained sequentially.